 - 2. In "Code" •, enter a short identification code for this location. - 3.
 In "Description" 2, enter a longer description of the location. - 4.
-In "Contained Within" 3, specify the location that contains this sub location.
+In "Containing Location" 3, specify the location that contains this sub location. - 5.
+Click Save & Close 4 to save the information and close the window.

-Note that "Contained Within" is a drop-down list.
+Note that "Containing Location" is a drop-down list.
 You usually fill in the value by clicking the first arrow, which displays your current locations.
 However, you can also click the "..." (which displays your full Locations table) or by clicking the last arrow (which offers you a menu of options for filling in the field).